zackm/SteelBridgeRevamp/README.md

 - Contact page
   - You're almost done!
 Now you just need to update the PM's info.
   - Replace the PM name and email where noted in the html.
-- That's it!
-Now upload it to the OCF servers!
+- That's it! :sparkles: Congratulations! :sparkles: Now upload it to the OCF servers!
 Instructions below:

 ### Uploading Instructions
 - The site is hosted on Berkeley's [OCF](http://ocf.berkeley.edu) servers.